OpenWebAdvocacy/website/src/pages/walled-gardens.md

 So far Apple has not provided any detailed reasoning as to why they are blocking this functionality besides the following:

-> "I'm not sure what specifics you're looking for but the issue is that we don't believe permission prompt is sufficient mitigation.
-Ordinary people don't understand the full security & privacy implications of granting NFC access when asked."
+> I'm not sure what specifics you're looking for but the issue is that we don't believe permission prompt is sufficient mitigation.
+Ordinary people don't understand the full security & privacy implications of granting NFC access when asked.
 > <cite>[Ryosuke Niwa - Apple](https://lists.webkit.org/pipermail/webkit-dev/2020-January/031034.html)</cite>

 The Web NFC specification contains an [extensive security and privacy section](https://w3c.github.io/web-nfc/#security), but Apple has made little effort to productively convey or solve any perceived security issues.
 By only providing NFC functionality via [its native ecosystem](https://developer.apple.com/documentation/corenfc) Apple effectively forces any developer that wishes to produce a mobile app with NFC to create a Native App where they can take a 30% cut.